 Division of Intramural Research

 Scientists in the Division of Intramural Research conduct basic laboratory, translational, and clinical research in support of craniofacial and dental health.
 Using the latest techniques in biomedical science, researchers investigate the biochemistry, structure, function and development of bone, teeth, salivary glands, connective tissues and the immune system.
 Studies also focus on the role of bacteria and viruses in oral disease, genetic and acquired disorders of the craniofacial region, tumors of the oral cavity, the causes and treatment of acute and chronic pain, and the development of new and improved methods to diagnose oral disease.
-The division has approximately 300 employees and guest researchers in 30 laboratories and 7 laboratory and clinical support facilities.
-These support facilities include the Clinical Research Core, DNA Sequencing Core, Gene Targeting Core, Fluorescence Activated Cell Sorting Core, Information Technology Core, Veterinary Resources Core, and Technology Transfer.
+The division has approximately 300 employees and guest researchers in 27 laboratories and several laboratory and clinical support facilities.
+These support facilities include the Dental Clinical Research Core, Combined Technical Core (including DNA Sequencing, Fluorescence Activated Cell Sorting, Laser Capture Microscopy, and Cell Elutriation), Gene Targeting Core, Information Technology Core, Veterinary Resources Core, and Technology Transfer.

 The Craniofacial and Skeletal Diseases Branch studies development and structure of hard tissues—bones, teeth, and cartilage—and associated soft tissues, such as bone marrow, tendons, and ligaments.
-Emphasis is placed on genetic and acquired disorders through basic, clinical, and translational research, including studies on adult stem cells and their biological activities; and composition, synthesis, and destruction of extracellular matrices—the major components of most tissues and critical in craniofacial tissue development, function, and health.
+Emphasis is placed on genetic and acquired disorders through basic, clinical, and translational research, including studies on adult stem cells and their biological activities; and the synthesis, maintenance and destruction of extracellular matrices—the major components of most tissues that are critical in craniofacial tissue development, function, and health.

-The Laboratory of Cell and Developmental Biology explores the roles and gene regulation of the extracellular matrix, a key component of connective tissue, and other cell interaction systems in embryonic development and function.
-Research focuses on such areas as normal and abnormal embryonic development of craniofacial and other tissues, processes involved in tissue repair and cancer, and replacement or regeneration of defective or damaged tissues.
+The Laboratory of Cell and Developmental Biology explores the regulation and roles of the extracellular matrix, a key component of many tissues, and other cell interaction systems in embryonic development and tissue function.
+Research focuses on understanding normal and abnormal embryonic development of craniofacial and other tissues; processes involved in tissue repair, cancer, and bacterial interactions; and translational approaches to replacing or regenerating defective or damaged tissues.

 The Laboratory of Sensory Biology investigates fundamental mechanisms of various types of sensation including taste, somatosensation (touch, pressure, temperature), and pain.
-Using a range of laboratory techniques, scientists are exploring how sensory stimuli are detected and processed—some of this information is used to develop and test novel therapeutic strategies to combat pain.
+The laboratory also studies autoantibodies that predict disease and dense core and synaptic vesicle proteins that are involved in the secretion of hormones and neurotransmitters.
+Scientists explore how sensory stimuli are detected and processed using a range of laboratory techniques.

 The Molecular Physiology and Therapeutics Branch pursues a comprehensive bench-to-bedside program to understand the molecular basis of salivary gland function and dysfunction and to develop strategies for the diagnosis, prevention, and management of salivary gland diseases.
 Clinical and translational studies focus on mechanisms of, and therapies for, salivary gland dysfunction caused by head and neck irradiation and diseases such as Sjogren’s syndrome.